evanwill/try-linux/content/5-resources.md

 > Most desktops support themes which make it easy to change the look and feel.
 > For example check out the themes page at [OMG!
 Ubuntu!](http://www.omgubuntu.co.uk/category/themes-2).
+>
+> For a nerdy visualization of DEs over time see [Default Desktop Environments for Linux and Unix](https://eylenburg.github.io/de_default.htm).

 ---------------------------